What Are Wisdom Teeth?

 Do Wisdom Teeth Cause Dental Problems?

-In some cases, when your wisdom teeth have space to growth in, they will cause little to no dental problems.
+In some cases, when your wisdom teeth have space to grow in, they will cause little to no dental problems.
 You may experience some pain whilst they come through but this should stop once the teeth have moved into position.

 For others, wisdom teeth can be very sore and cause both dental and overall health problems.